 In Switzerland, voting by mail is the norm.
 More than 80 percent of ballots in Swiss elections are cast by mail.
 And while there have been challenges with remote elections in some countries, in general, other developed countries tend to have lenient and voter-friendly methods in place.

-The U.S. tends to have an alarmingly low voter turnout rate: only 55.7 percent of eligible voters cast ballots in the 2016 election, putting us behind most developed nations.
-Why is turnout so much higher outside of the U.S.?
-We can look to some examples of voting in other countries to answer this question.
+Perhaps that’s why other countries see higher voter turnout.
+Though the 2018 midterm elections and the 2020 general election have shown surges in turnout, the United States has often seen an alarmingly low voter turnout rate: only 55.7 percent of eligible voters cast ballots in the 2016 election, putting us behind most developed nations (we ranked 26th out of 32 in one study).
+Why is turnout so much higher outside of the United States?
+We can look at some examples of voting in other countries to answer this question.
 Here are seven fun facts about elections around the world that may surprise you.

 1. In many countries, voting is mandatory

 One way to make sure people participate in the democratic process is to make it mandatory.
 Compulsory voting laws are in effect in at least 22 countries, including Australia, Brazil, Mexico, Peru, Singapore and Thailand, to name a few.
 These laws aren’t always enforced, but when they are, not voting can lead to fines, withheld driver’s licenses and even salary freezes, depending on the country.

 2. Australians host a BBQ party at the polls

 The land down under is probably the most progressive when it comes to implementing measures to encourage voting.
 One of these is the festive atmosphere of the polling sites, which often involves throwing some “democracy sausage” on the barbie and turning the voting experience into a party.
 Perhaps that’s one reason Australia has a voter turnout of around 90 percent.